 The only greenhouse gas emissions from our IJmuiden site are emissions of carbon dioxide resulting from the combustion of natural gas in heat treatment processes.
 Indirectly, the site contributes to CO2 emissions associated with the consumption of electricity for conveyance, pumping, cooling etc.

-Key focus areas for reduction in CO2 relates to a number of focus areas:
+Key focus areas for reduction in CO2 relate to:

-- To the efficient use of natural gas in furnace operations.
+- The efficient use of natural gas in furnace operations.
 The progressive setting of stretch targets for furnace efficiencies have resulted in energy intensity performance which is considered best in class.
-Those involved with the improvements have received in-company accolade via a 'reward & recognition' scheme.
+Those involved with the improvements have received in-company accolade via a 'reward & recognition' scheme:

-- Projects to increase share renewable energy (e.g. windmill, Ferrum project, PV project)
+- projects to increase the share of renewable energy (e.g. windmill, Ferrum project, PV project)

-- Projects to develop new products which reduce CO2 for our customers (e.g. high strength steel for car bodies, and transpired solar collectors for construction applications, etc.)
+- projects to develop new products which reduce CO2 for our customers (e.g. high strength steel for car bodies, transpired solar collectors for construction applications, etc.)